2021 Review: Capital One Savor Cash Rewards Credit Card

 However, you can find some better offers, overall, with certain other cards.
-The 2% back for grocery store purchases isn’t really anything special, as some cards provide 2% back for every purchase (like the Citi® Double Cash Card (Review)).
+The 3% back for grocery store purchases isn’t really anything special, as some cards provide 2% back for every purchase (like the Citi® Double Cash Card – 18 month BT offer (Review), which provides 1% back for purchases and an additional 1% back for payments as long as you pay at least the minimum due on time).
 Check out our other alternatives below for more options.

-The signup offer of $500 cash back is quite good, about as high as you’ll find on cash back cards like these.
+The introductory offer is decent for a card like this, though the return on spend is pretty standard.
 In most cases, with cards at this level you’ll only see offers for $100 or $150, maybe $200.

 Capital One’s reward categories include the following types of merchants.
 Take note that the entertainment category does not include cable, digital streaming, and subscription services.